onap/vnfrqts-requirements/docs/Chapter4/Security.rst

     :id: R-54816
     :target: VNF
     :keyword: MUST
+    :updated: casablanca

-    The VNF **MUST** support the storage of security audit logs for agreed period of time for forensic analysis.
+    The VNF **MUST** support the storage of security audit logs for a configurable period of time.

 .. req::
     :id: R-84160